Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Computational results and analysis

-The number of stepwise homogenous and stepwise transitive $t$-MOLR are by definition smaller than (or equal to) the number of homogeneous and transitive $t$-MOLR respectively, but we again find stepwise homogenous examples for most parameter values.
+The numbers of stepwise co-isotopic and stepwise transitive $t$-MOLR are by definition smaller than (or equal to) the numbers of co-isotopic and transitive $t$-MOLR respectively, but we again find stepwise co-isotopic examples for most parameter values.
 For $n=7$, $k=4$, we have no stepwise transitive sets of MOLR, and additionally, there are no stepwise transitive $5$-MOLR for $n=7$, $k=5,6$.

-Here we note that for each $n\leq7$ the largest sets of MOLS are all stepwise transitive.
-Since in each case the maximum set of MOLS for these $n$ correspond to a Galois projective plane (that is, constructed from the corresponding Galois field) this reflects the high degree of symmetry of these planes.
+Here we note that for each $n\leq7$ all $(n-1)$-tuples of MOLS are stepwise transitive, if they exist.
+Since in each case the maximum set of MOLS for these $n$ corresponds to a Galois projective plane (that is, constructed from the corresponding Galois field) this reflects the high degree of symmetry of these planes.
 For $n=9$ there are several projective planes, some of which are not Galois projective planes, and we will investigate that case below.

-\subsection{Larger Orders}
+\subsection{Larger orders}

 For $n\geq 8$ we have not generated all $t$-MOLR, even though our programs are in principle able to do so.
 The problem here is that the number of $t$-MOLR becomes so large that several peta-byte would be required to store them on disc, and any kind of analysis of the whole set would become impractical.
-Instead, we have focused on two interesting subclasses, the stepwise homogenous and the stepwise transitive $t$-MOLR.
+Instead, we have focused on two interesting subclasses, the stepwise co-isotopic and the stepwise transitive $t$-MOLR.
 These classes are restrictive enough to let us push the generation program a few more steps, and we have already seen that they contain a number of interesting examples.

-In Table~\ref{8x8.} we give the number of stepwise homogeneous and stepwise transitive $t$-MOLR for $n=8$ and in Table~\ref{9x9.} we give the number of stepwise transitive $t$-MOLR for $n=9$.
-For $n=8$ it is clear that for small parameters $k$ and $t$, the stepwise homogenous $t$-MOLR far outnumber the stepwise transitive ones.
-We also find stepwise homogenous $t$-MOLR for all parameters, but not stepwise transitive ones.
+In Table~\ref{8x8.} we give the number of stepwise co-isotopic and stepwise transitive $t$-MOLR for $n=8$ and in Table~\ref{9x9.} we give the number of stepwise transitive $t$-MOLR for $n=9$.
+For $n=8$ it is clear that for small parameters $k$ and $t$, the stepwise co-isotopic $t$-MOLR far outnumber the stepwise transitive ones.
+We also find stepwise co-isotopic $t$-MOLR for all parameters, but not stepwise transitive ones.
 This motivates the following question.

-\begin{question} For $n\geq7$, is there a stepwise homogenous $t$-MOLR for every pair $t,k$ that allows a $t$-MOLR? \end{question}
+\begin{question} For $n\geq7$, is there a stepwise co-isotopic $t$-MOLR for every pair $t,k$ that allows a $t$-MOLR? \end{question}

 \afterpage{

 \begin{landscape}

 \end{landscape}